-Most of us feel overwhelmed when it comes to healthy eating, especially if we have a medical issue.
+Most of us feel overwhelmed when it comes to healthy eating, especially if we have a food intolerance or medical issue.

-At DietvsDisease.org we provide research-backed guides and simple meal plans so that you can enjoy food without the stress, and live your healthiest, happiest life.
+At Diet vs Disease we provide individualized guidance and simple meal plans so that you can enjoy food without the stress, and live your healthiest, happiest life.